We will have a range of assignments that will allow you to think about and use programming.

 Creativity/Innovation – 10% – you are expected to exercise a significant amount of creativity for this project.
 Creativity can be exercised through choice of topic, approach, use of data, use of charts/maps, in your design, in your multimedia.
 Simply providing the minimum elements will not be enough to achieve the highest grade.
 You must create a project that is worthy of public presentation on a professional site.
 Review a variety of great work to get inspiration for creativity.

-We will have presentations of the project in class on April 26.
+We will have presentations of the project during our final exam time on Dec.
+11 2-4:30pm.
 Have a draft of your project ready to show to the class.
+You will ultimately post your url (using a subdomain) here.

 I want to be WOWed!